|Nutritional Guidelines (per serving)|

 Let sit for 5 minutes and toss again.
 The chicken wings will soak in the sauce as they rest and the glaze will thicken as it cools.

 Toss one last time and transfer to a serving platter.
-Can be served warm or at room temp.
+They can be served warm or at room temp.
+Enjoy!